Life insurance and dementia

 Alzheimer's disease, is a specific type of dementia, and the most common cause.

-Does Legal & General life insurance cover dementia?
+Does L&G life insurance cover dementia?

 Life insurance on it's own will cover you if you die during the length of the policy.
 However, if you have added Critical Illness Cover for an extra cost when taking out your life insurance, you may be eligible to make a claim if you receive a definite diagnosis for dementia, including Alzheimer's disease, by a consultant neurologist, psychiatrist or geriatrician.